-Streaming has provided a huge opportunity for celebrities to voice their side of the often press-led story.
-It follows recent projects from the likes of Demi Lovato, Paris Hilton, Audrey Hepburn, and even Victoria’s Secret, which has sold the rights to a range of streaming giants.
+Streaming has provided huge opportunity for celebrities to voice their side of the often press-led story.
+It follows recent projects from the likes of Demi Lovato, Paris Hilton, Audrey Hepburn and even Victoria’s Secret of which have sold the rights to a range of streaming giants.

 Not much else is known at this point on the forthcoming documentary.
 Stay tuned for further developments.